-Here, we illustrate a workflow to correlate FISH, SEM, Raman, and, if desired, NanoSIMS to provide a comprehensive characterization of microorganisms at single cell resolution.
+Here, we illustrate a workflow to correlate FISH, SEM, Raman, and, if desired, NanoSIMS to provide a comprehensive characterization of microorganisms at single-cell resolution.
 This approach enables the study of the taxonomic identity (rRNA-targeted FISH), morphology (SEM), biochemistry (Raman), and metabolic activity (SIP-Raman and/or SIP-NanoSIMS) of cells within microbial communities or phenotypic heterogeneity within a clonal population of cells.
 This is, to our knowledge, also the first correlative application of both Raman microspectroscopy and NanoSIMS on the same cells.

 We first tested our workflow on an artificially mixed community composed of the bacterium Escherichia coli and the archaeon Methanosarcina acetivorans.
-Next, we applied the correlative workflow to multicellular magnetotactic bacteria (MMB; a.k.a. multicellular magnetotactic prokaryotes, MMP), magnetotactic bacteria affiliated with the bacterial phylum Desulfobacterota (previously described as class Deltaproteobacteria (21)) that are typically found in salty-brackish coastal waters (22).
-MMB grow as single-species consortia composed of 15-60 cells that arrange themselves in a spherical or oblong shape around an acellular, central compartment (23-25).
-A hallmark of magnetotactic bacteria, such as MMB, is their ability to biomineralize the paramagnetic crystals magnetite (Fe3O4) and/or greigite (Fe3S4) and encapsulate them in lipid vesicles called magnetosomes (26-28).
-These organelles allow magnetotactic bacteria to orient themselves in Earth's geomagnetic field, a phenomenon termed magnetotaxis, which can be exploited to magnetically enrich them from environmental samples.
+Next, we applied the correlative workflow to multicellular magnetotactic bacteria (MMB; a.k.a. multicellular magnetotactic prokaryotes, MMP), which are affiliated with the bacterial phylum Desulfobacterota (previously described as the class Deltaproteobacteria [22]) that are typically found in salty-brackish coastal habitats [23].
+MMB grow as single-species consortia composed of 15-60 cells that arrange themselves in a spherical or oblong shape around an acellular, central compartment [24-26].
+A hallmark of magnetotactic bacteria, such as MMB, is their ability to biomineralize ferrimagnetic crystals of magnetite (Fe3O4) and/or greigite (Fe3S4) and encapsulate them in lipid vesicles called magnetosomes [27-29].
+These organelles allow magnetotactic bacteria to orient themselves in Earth's magnetic field, a phenomenon termed magnetotaxis, which can be exploited to magnetically enrich them from environmental samples.
 This is particularly important as MMB typically are rare community members and have proven recalcitrant to cultivation.

-The MMB used in this study are found in the Little Sippewissett salt marsh (LSSM), a brackish marsh located in the state of Massachusetts (USA) (29, 30) that for decades has been used as a model system for microbial ecology.
-Although several studies on the microbiology of LSSM employed powerful visualization techniques, including FM, SEM, and NanoSIMS, none of these studies applied a correlative microscopic workflow and none applied it to MMB (17, 29-36).
+The MMB used in this study are found in the Little Sippewissett salt marsh (LSSM), a brackish marsh located in the state of Massachusetts (USA) [30, 31] that for decades has been used as a model system for microbial ecology.
+Although several studies on the microbiology of LSSM employed powerful visualization techniques, including FM, SEM, and NanoSIMS, none of these studies applied a correlative microscopic workflow and none applied it to MMB [18, 30-37].
 By applying our correlative workflow to the MMB found in LSSM, we were able to study the morphology and relative metabolic activity of three MMB populations that coexist in LSSM.
-Additionally, we applied backscatter electron microscopy (BSE) and EDS to image the magnetosomes of the MMB.
-Together, BSE, EDS, Raman, and NanoSIMS were used to confirm the localization of iron (Fe) and sulfur (S) in the magnetosomes, suggesting that three of the five MMB populations found in LSSM use greigite as the paramagnetic mineral in their magnetosomes.
+Separately, we applied backscatter scanning electron microscopy (BSE-SEM) and EDS to image the magnetosomes of the MMB.
+Together with Raman and NanoSIMS these techniques were used to confirm the localization of iron (Fe) and sulfur (S) in the magnetosomes, suggesting that three of the five MMB populations found in LSSM use greigite as the ferrimagnetic mineral in their magnetosomes.